grafana/grafana/docs/sources/enterprise/enterprise-configuration.md

 ### host_deny_list

-A list of hostnames or IP addresses separated by spaces for which requests will be blocked.
+A list of hostnames or IP addresses separated by spaces for which requests are blocked.

 ### host_allow_list